Alalalalaki/UT-EH-reading/README.md

 # UT EH reading seminar

 An unofficial reading seminar for frontier and classic papers or books in Economic History.
-// Address: Akamon Research Building 353.
+// Place: Akamon Research Building 353.

 <br />